This soba noodles salad is inspired by the flavours of the Thai cuisine.

-When one thinks Thai food, what instantly comes to mind is a blend of sweet and spicy flavours.
+When one thinks of Thai food, what instantly comes to mind is a blend of sweet and spicy flavours.
 On one hand, you have the fresh herbs and a tropical medley which lingers long after the meal is over.
-While the Thai curries with loads of coconut are absolutely delectable , one doesn’t want to indulge in heavy meals like that a Thai salad is a good option.
+And on the other, the Thai curries loaded with coconut are absolutely delectable.
+However, when one doesn’t want to indulge in heavy meals like that a Thai salad is a good option.

-With time I have learnt however to enjoy similar flavours without the heaviness of coconut cream or addition of fish and oyster sauce; a few simple ingredients which one can store in their pantry for an extended period of time without the fear of them going bad can be used to put together a simple, healthy and delicious Thai meal.
+With time I have learned however to enjoy similar flavours.
+Without the heaviness of coconut cream or the addition of fish and oyster sauce.
+A few simple ingredients which one can store in their pantry for an extended period of time without the fear of them going bad can be used to put together a simple, healthy, and delicious Thai meal.
 Want to know how?
-Then follow the recipe below 🙂
+Then follow my soba noodles salad recipe below 🙂

 This is an extremely forgiving recipe and you could add other roasted veggies like carrots and pumpkins too.
 If mangoes are not in season, you could add grilled or fresh peaches too.